• Use Cases

 Common use cases

-How Meshes teams usually put SendGrid to work
+Where Meshes teams put SendGrid to work

-These are the workflows where this destination tends to matter first.
-The point is to keep the product event, the destination action, and the operational retry path in one place.
+Workflows where this destination tends to matter first — the product event, the destination action, and the operational retry path living inside the same workspace.

-Send the welcome sequence trigger on signup
+Welcome sequence triggered on signup

 Use user.signup to send the first transactional template while other rules update CRM or lifecycle audiences from the same event.